White Line Disease in Horses

 In the accompanying image, you see a horse displaying a clubby, upright hoof.
 What is not visible is that inside this hoof, the laminae are too tautly stretched because of the unnatural hoof angle.
 When these laminae are stretched beyond their limits, the result is internal hoof frailty resulting in hoof wall separation (white line disease).

-Why ‘White Line Disease’?
+Why is it called ‘White Line Disease’?

-What Causes of White Line Disease in Horses?
+What Causes White Line Disease in Horses?

 • Common entry points include nail holes, hoof cracks, and other vulnerabilities.